Dakota State University students walking around campus

 Requirements

-• Must be a full time (9 credit hours), on-campus doctoral student residing in Madison, SD.
+• Must be admitted as a full time (9 credit hours), on-campus doctoral student in the Spring/Summer 2026 term at Dakota State University, Madison, SD.

-• Master of Science in computer science field and familiarity with scope of work defined above.
+• Hold a Master of Science in computer science with a thesis focus on quantum computing field and familiarity with scope of work defined above.

 • High proficiency in Python programming.